labsji/advanced-tutorial-magnolia/README.md

 [Install the advanced-tutorial-magnolia module from cli: mgnl install advanced-tutorial-magnolia

-This (also) installs a content Bootstrap-tool App.
-The Bootstrap-tool takes a file (Absolute) path and a repository name and creates a Content Import Manual Task.
-Open the Tasks App and complete the Import.

 You may have to use the tool to manually induct the tutorial content.
 Hint: Open the Bootstrap-tool app, enter the absolute file system path of website.tutorial-unsplash.xml file at the bootstrap folder of the module.